nalingadihoke/meus_website/content/post/Case Studies - Stout/index.md

 |           2016 |            2015 |                         204,646 |                          231,294 |          136,891 |           163,539 |                67,755 |                              8,524,576.69 |                               8,485,533.04	 |                            39,043.7 |                   20,551,216.15 |                  25,730,943.59 |            17,206,366.90 |
 |           2017 |            2016 |                         249,987 |                          204,646 |          173,449 |           128,108 |                76,538 |                              9,648,282.02	 |                               9,584,424.96 |                            63,857.1 |                   16,146,518.63 |                  31,417,495.03 |            21,769,213.01 |

-Note:
+`Note`:

 For the current year of 2015, existing customers and their revenue from the previous year was assumed to be zero.
 Additionally, revenue lost from attrition was interpreted to be total revenue from previous year from customers lost (no longer in current year).

 ## Fraud Detection

-The dataset has about 6.3 million rows and 11 columns where each row represents a transaction.
+The dataset has about `6.3 million rows` and `11 columns` where each row represents a transaction.
 Column descriptions are available on [kaggle](https://www.kaggle.com/ntnu-testimon/paysim1).
 Also, there are no nulls in the table.
 For the transaction type, cash withdrawals and payment transactions are the most common, while transfers and debits make up a smaller fraction of the data.

 {{< figure src="plot1.png" title="" lightbox="true" >}}